 United States news writers merely repeated Wilson’s command to the Marines “to re-establish peace and order” and the government’s view that a Black nation could not govern itself and had degenerated into chaos.
 Wilson’s own Secretary of State Robert Lansing said: “The African races are devoid of any capacity for political organization [and possess] an inherent tendency to revert to savagery and to cast aside the shackles of civilization which are irksome to their physical nature.”

 Such ideas persist today in the narrative about the first US occupation of Haiti because they have so often been repeated.
 By contrast, there is scant mention of the US invasions, not only Haiti, but also of Nicaragua, Mexico, Cuba, and Panama during Wilson’s 1912-1920 presidency.
-Mr. Wilson would receive the Nobel Peace Prize in 1920 for his pacifism during WWI, despite his declaration of war on Germany in April 1917 and pressures on Haiti to join the US in this war declaration.
+Mr. Wilson would go on to receive the Nobel Peace Prize in 1920 for his pacifism during WWI, despite his declaration of war on Germany in April 1917 and pressures on Haiti to join the US in this war declaration.
 Again, the Haitian government had refused.

 Ultimately the US found a pliant, cowardly Haitian in the person of Sudre Dartiguenave.
-The order to select him for president came to Admiral Caperton on August 9, 1915 in a US Navy Department telegram: “Allow election of President to take place whenever Haitians wish.
+The order to select him for president came to Admiral William Banks Caperton on August 9, 1915 in a US Navy Department telegram: “Allow election of President to take place whenever Haitians wish.
 The United States prefers election of Dartiguenave….”
 The legislature’s intimidation was enforced by Smedley Butler who later wrote: “When the National Assembly met, the Marines stood in the aisles with their bayonets until the man selected by the American Minister was made President.”

 Dartiguenave signed a treaty on November 11, 1915 to: